joshcanhelp/josh-to-11/content/post/261-rock-your-code-reviews-webinar.md

 ---

+# Rock Your Code Reviews with Dr. Michaela Greiler

 I attended a great webinar led by [Dr. Michaela Greiler.](http://www.michaelagreiler.com/) on code reviews.
 I had my own opinions going in, of course, but I learned a lot and had a number of questions that I had (and didn't know I had) answered.

 ## Notes